Lillian Russell: Early career

-Bigamous marriage and peak years
+Marriage to a bigamist and peak years

 Russell met composer Edward Solomon later in 1882 at Pastor's New York Casino Theatre where he was the season's musical director and she became the star.
 Unaware of his first marriage, she became his mistress and they sailed together to London.
 There she starred in several works he wrote specifically for her, including Virginia in Paul and Virginia, Phoebe in Billee Taylor, and the title roles in Polly, or the Pet of the Regiment and Pocahontas.
 While in London, she was engaged to create the title role in Gilbert and Sullivan's Princess Ida (1884), but she clashed with W.S.
 Gilbert and was dismissed during rehearsals.

 Solomon's comic operas were not highly successful in Britain, so Russell and Solomon returned to America.
 They had a daughter together, Dorothy Lillian Russell, in 1884, and married in New Jersey in 1885.
 Russell was very well received in Solomon's works, on tour in the U.S. for Pastor.
 Another Solomon success for Russell and Pastor was Pepita; or, the Girl with the Glass Eyes.
 Russell also played in New York theatres or on tour in Gilbert and Sullivan and in operettas.
 Her relationship with Solomon soured, mostly due to his poor finances, and their last show, The Maid and the Moonshiner (1886), was a flop.
 When creditors sued Solomon, he fled the country.
 In 1886, Solomon was arrested for bigamy because his previous marriage had not been dissolved.
 Russell obtained a divorce from Solomon in 1893.